Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, and read relevant instructions for first set-up to finally boot to the RPi desktop environment.

+Make sure to set your wired/wireless network to be on the same subnet as your Roon server and remotes, and don't keep both connected at the same time to avoid networking issues.

 ...

 Attach a keyboard and mouse to the RPi.